nats-io/nats-site/content/blog/getting-started-nats-ws.md

 Hello, pam
 ```

-Although that is nice the NATS CLI natively supports testing out the WebSocket interface, the purpose of this blog post is to showcase how straightforward it is to get started with using NATS **in the browser**.
+Although it's nice the NATS CLI natively supports testing out the WebSocket interface, the purpose of this blog post is to showcase how straightforward it is to get started with using NATS **in the browser**.

 ## No frameworks, no build tools

-The first point to highlight, which is a core principle held by the contributors of NATS, including the server and official client libraries, is *simplicity*.
-Simple is hard, and the contributors strive to make everything with NATS as simple as possible.
+The first point to highlight, which is a core principle held by the maintainers of NATS, including the server and official client libraries, is *simplicity*.
+Simple is hard, and the maintainers strive to make everything with NATS as simple as possible.

 In this case, we can see that enabling WebSocket support on the server is a matter of declaring a server configuration block.
 For nats.ws itself, it comes in the form of only **two** transitive dependencies for the library (`node_modules` memes do not apply here 😄).

-The other form of simpicity is trying it out without any additional steps.
-Here is a full working example that can be pasted into an HTML file and open locally within your browser.
+Another example of NATS simpicity is being able to try it without any additional steps.
+Here is a full working example that can be pasted into an HTML file and opened locally within your browser.
 The output is written to the browser's console.
 No frameworks or build tools required.

 ```html
 <!doctype html>